univention/e2e-tests/docs/code-structure.md

 # Code Structure of the Test Suite

+## Overview

+- `/docs` - Documentation about the e2e test suite and its design.

+- `/src` - Source code of the utilities which support the test suite.

+- `/src/e2e` - Base package for the source code.

+   This does contain the implementation of the Page Object models and various utilities used as or by pytest fixtures.

+   Note: We are moving the other packages into the `e2e` package to avoid clashes with other top level packages.

+- `/src/e2e/api` - (former `/src/api`) Utilities for API interaction.

+- `/src/e2e/email` - Contains email related models.

+- `/src/e2e/pages` - (former `/src/umspages`) Contains the Page Object Model
+  implementations.

+- `/tests` - All test cases are within this top level folder.

 ## Page Objects

 Page Objects are organized as follows in the `tests/pages` folder.